Azeko2xo/woodem/doc/sphinx2/source/theory/contact/concrete.rst

    :figclass: align-center
    :width: 80%

    Experimental data and simulation in confined compression, using confinement extensions of the model.
-Cf. :ref:`this figure <concrete-confined-linear-nosoft>` for the influence of those extensions.
+Cf. [previous figure] for the influence of those extensions.

+.. :ref:`this figure <concrete-confined-linear-nosoft>` #  FIXME: put back when Sphinx fixes the bug, see https://github.com/sphinx-doc/sphinx/issues/1798

 During simulation, the confinement effect was introduced on the contact level, in the constitutive law itself, as described in :ref:`concrete-isoprestress`; the confinement is therefore isotropic and without boundary influence.